 Czech Airlines Flight Cancellation Compensation

-In the event of a flight cancellation within two weeks of you’re supposed to leave, you might get compensation up to €600.
-However, there’s a condition – the airline doesn’t have to pay if they offer you an alternative flight that doesn’t mess up your plans too much.
+If your flight gets cancelled within two weeks of your scheduled departure, you could be eligible for compensation up to €600.
+But keep in mind – the airline doesn’t have to pay if they offer you an alternative flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |